 With reference to the 303(d) Vision, states may "...review, systematically prioritize, and report priority watersheds or waters for restoration and protection in their biennial Integrated Reports to facilitate State strategic planning for achieving water quality goals" throughout a multi-year time frame.
 Prioritization identifies specific waters or watersheds of elevated importance.
 Waters may be selected as priorities individually or because they are a recognized type of priority water body.
-A state may prioritize a water body for protection to build its resilience against its primary threats and maintain its beneficial, healthy conditions.
-Examples of priority waters targeted for protection might include:

-- Outstanding National Resource Waters or other state-defined category of high quality waters; - Waters with unique, valuable or threatened species or their habitats; - Waters and watersheds that constitute a public drinking water supply; - Healthy segments in watersheds mixed with other impaired segments; - Healthy waters near rapid land use change areas; - Headwaters above downstream waters impaired by nutrients, sediments or other cumulative impacts; and - Other healthy waters facing elevated risks of degradation.

-State water quality programs are encouraged to coordinate their selection of protection priorities and actions with other programs and partners.
+A state may prioritize a water body for protection to build its resilience against its primary threats and maintain its beneficial, high quality conditions.
+Examples of priority waters targeted for protection might include: Outstanding National Resource Waters or other state-defined category of high quality waters; waters with unique, valuable or threatened species or their habitats; waters and watersheds that constitute a public drinking water supply; high quality segments in watersheds mixed with other impaired segments; high quality waters near rapid land use change areas; headwaters above downstream waters impaired by nutrients, sediments or other cumulative impacts; and high quality waters facing elevated risks of degradation.
+States are encouraged to coordinate their selection of protection priorities with other programs and partners.